How important is compassion?

 Karuna Meditation: Karuna meditation is the number one Buddhist meditation technique for compassion.
 Buddhists believe that you cannot become enlightened until you develop a very high level of compassion.
 That’s what this technique is all about.
 Take a look at my guide to Karuna Meditation Technique.

 Be thankful for what you’ve got (because this will make you want to give back): The more thankful you are for what you’ve got, the more you will want to give back.
 And I know that you, are readers, are pretty much the leaders of the attitude of gratitude.
-But if you want to be even more grateful, take a look at this list of 100 things to be thankful for.
+But if you want to be even more grateful, take a look at this lguide to developing the attitude of gratitude.

 Compassion.
 It’s what the world needs more of.